tvanwinckel/intro-spring-core/Introduction_SpringCore.md

 ---

-### Spilling the Beans?
+### Spilling the Beans!

 In Spring, the objects that form the backbone of your application and that are managed by the Spring IoC container are called beans.
 A bean is an object that is instantiated, assembled, and otherwise managed by a Spring IoC container. **A Spring IoC container manages one or more beans**.
 These beans are created with the configuration metadata that you supply to the container.
 Within the container itself, these bean definitions are represented as BeanDefinition objects, which contain (among other information) the following metadata:

 * A package-qualified class name: typically, the actual implementation class of the bean being defined.
 * Bean behavioral configuration elements, which state how the bean should behave in the container (scope, lifecycle callbacks, and so forth).
 * References to other beans that are needed for the bean to do its work.
 These references are also called collaborators or dependencies.
-* Other configuration settings to set in the newly created object — for example, the size limit of the pool or the number of connections to use in a bean that manages a connection pool.
+* Other configuration settings to set in the newly created object.
+For example, the size limit of the pool or the number of connections to use in a bean that manages a connection pool.

 #### Naming Beans